whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 In a sense, it felt like I was just "being myself," but I wasn't doing whatever I was used to doing, or doing whatever I felt like.
 I was being my deepest self, connected with that inner voice that would never tolerate meaningless distractions.

 It is essential to get rid of all distractions so that you can hear that divine voice, as many spiritual leaders have shown.
-Jesus Christ famously began his ministry immediately after fasting for 40 days alone in the desert, during which time he confronted temptations to become wealthy and powerful, and instead chose a path of service.[xxx-bible niv|matthew 4:1-11]
+Jesus Christ famously began his ministry immediately after fasting for 40 days alone in the desert, where he confronted temptations to become wealthy and powerful, and instead chose a path of service.[xxx-bible niv|matthew 4:1-11]

 Ohiyesa described how, among the traditional Sioux, praying alone in the wilderness "was customary with the best young men."[xxx-indian heroes and great chieftains|crazy horse]